 In contrast to cloud solutions that are placed at the end of the network architecture, here we investigate agile cloud solutions that are constantly moved at the edge of the network close to the user to facility low latency communication in the range of 1ms for control and steering applications.
 Our solutions are realized in openstack.
 Learn more about the Mobile Edge Cloud in our white paper (PDF).

 In the future cloud storage and cloud computing will not only be placed in one single place, it will be distributed over several entities, to save energy, to reduce transmission delays, to improve security, and to increase the reliability of a service.
 In combination with network coding we are interested in developing solutions for a distributed world.

 In most of the aforementioned research topics, we collaborate with Massachusetts Institute of Technology (MIT), Aalborg University (AAU), and Budapest University of Technology and Economics (BUTE).
-Several projects are carried out with our partners from acticom GmbH, Chocolate Cloud ApS, O&O Software, and Steinwurf ApS.
+Several projects are carried out with our partners from acticom GmbH, Chocolate Cloud ApS, O&O Software, Steinwurf ApS, Meshmerize, and Wandelbots.